KrzysztofStaron/windowed-todo/README.md

 ### EditWindow

 The EditWindow component is responsible for rendering the task editing interface.
-It allows users to edit the name and color of a task and delete tasks.
+It allows users to edit the name and color of a task and delete it.

 #### Props